ANDREYDEN/Statera/README.md

 ### Firebase

 - Create an iOS/Android app in the Firebase console
-- Include your `google-services.json` and `GoogleService-Info.plist` to the proper places as described in the [docs](https://firebase.google.com/docs/flutter/setup?platform=android)
+- Run `flutterfire configure` to connect with your Firebase project and get configuration files for your apps

 ### Environment